kanamandarajesh/Docker/README.md

 Order commands to maximize caching: Docker caches layers from the top down.
 Therefore, frequently changing parts of your Dockerfile should be placed towards the bottom.
 For example:

 ```
-FROM python:3.9-slim
+FROM python:3.9

-# Install dependencies first (this rarely changes)
-COPY requirements.txt /app/
-RUN pip install -r /app/requirements.txt

-# Then copy the rest of the application files (this changes more often)
-COPY . /app/
+# Set the working directory inside the container
 WORKDIR /app

+# Copy the rest of the application code into the container
+COPY . .

+# Command to run the application
 CMD ["python", "app.py"]
 ```